-Defiance Silver and Valoro Resources Complete Merger
+Defiance Silver and ValOro Resources Complete Merger

-Vancouver, January 7, 2019 - Defiance Silver Corp.
-(TSXV: DEF) ("Defiance") and ValOro Resources Inc. (TSXV: VRO) ("ValOro") are pleased to announce that their friendly merger ("Transaction") under the Business Corporations Act (British Columbia) to create a leading diversified explorer with an advanced portfolio of Mexican silver and gold projects was completed effective 11:59 pm on Monday, December 31, 2018.
+VANCOUVER, Jan.
+07, 2019 - Defiance Silver Corp. (“Defiance”) (TSX-V: DEF) and ValOro Resources Inc. (“ValOro”) (TSX-V: VRO) are pleased to announce that their friendly merger (“Transaction”) under the Business Corporations Act (British Columbia) to create a leading diversified explorer with an advanced portfolio of Mexican silver and gold projects was completed effective 11:59 pm on Monday, December 31, 2018.

 The name of the combined company is Defiance Silver Corp. and its trading symbol is DEF with no changes to its CUSIP number or ISIN.
 It has approximately 120.07 million common shares outstanding, of which shareholders of Defiance own 86.07% and the former shareholders of ValOro own approximately 13.92%.
 Letters of Transmittal have been mailed to ValOro’s shareholders so they can exchange their ValOro shares for Defiance shares.